Clergy at St. Christopher's

 The Reverend Jen Young Rice, Associate Rector

-The Reverend Jen Rice
+The Reverend Jen Young Rice

 The Rev. Jen Young Rice was ordained to the priesthood in October 2024 and serves as Associate Rector at St. Christopher’s s Episcopal Church, focusing on youth and children’s faith formation, as well as pastoral care.